Income-Based MA

 What You Pay

 Most people who get Medical Assistance (MA) don’t have to pay a monthly premium.
-If you are covered by MA, you only have to make payments when you need medical care.
+And with MA, you also don't pay anything when you get medical care or a prescription drug (there are no copayments)!

 Dahlia is on MA and never has to pay a monthly premium.
 One chilly day in early November, she feels sick and bundles herself up to go to the doctor.
 When she gets there, the doctor tells Dahlia that she has a bad cold and prescribes her a medication.